4 Types of Employee Benefits ( + Most Common Examples)

-If you already know the benefits you want to provide but need help creating a detailed program, then check out our guide on How to Set Up an Employee Benefits Program.
+If you already know the benefits you want to provide but need help creating a detailed program, then check out our guide on how to set up an employee benefits program.

 Medical Benefits

 Medical benefits are those directly related to an employee’s health.
 These can include things like insurance coverage for medical expenses, reimbursement for expenses incurred, and flexible spending accounts (FSAs) that allow employees to set aside pretax money to cover healthcare costs.
-Some companies also offer wellness programs that promote healthy living and preventative care.
-Employees who participate in these programs may also be eligible for discounts on their medical bills.

 Most Common Medical Benefits | What is it? |